BrianPerel/company-employee-manager/README.md

 - NOTE: The app will require you to have XAMPP installed on your machine under the path `C:\xampp`.
 - You must set XAMPP config to auto start the Apache and MySQL services for the app to execute correctly

-- NOTE: In http://localhost/phpmyadmin/index.php under user accounts tab you will need to create a user account that matches the account listed in src code
+- NOTE: In http://localhost/phpmyadmin/index.php under user accounts tab you will need to create a db connection user account that matches the user listed in the src code which is `root`

 - NOTE: you must have Python's MySQL connector module installed to do development work if not, run the commands `pip install mysql-connector-python`